-Beth asked a question in the comments on Friday that I’d love to address.
+Beth asked a literary agent request question that I’d love to address.
 Here’s what she said:

 My burning question: Is a week–or two too long to wait to get back to an agent requesting a partial?
 Based on a different agent’s feedback, I’d decided to do a huge revision of the beginning of my manuscript.
 Recently another agent (queried *before* my decision to revise) asked to see the beginning.
 Obviously I want it to be perfect before sending it, but I don’t want to lose the agent’s interest or have them think I queried them prematurely (which is actually the case, but it was an honest mistake).

-So, Beth, take your time.
+So, Beth, take your time with your revised manuscript submission.
 Don’t rush AGAIN.
 I know I’ll end up begging and pleading this particular point for the rest of my career, so here’s yet another entry into the Don’t Rush Out Your Submission Hall of Fame.